ninayujiri/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
-Added to an existing code-base and implemented new features:
+In this project, I added to an existing code-base and implemented new features:

 - **Sold Out Badge**: Implemented boolean function to display badge when inventory is at zero.
 - **Admin Categories**: Created restful routes to be able to create new categories within the admin namespace.